-The Rest Step: the basis for any mountain climb
+The Rest Step: an essential technique for any mountain climb

 - The idea is that you rest for a split second each step.
 This tiny energy savings may not seem like much in your first ten steps, but after hours of ascending you will notice the difference between Rest Stepping and walking normally.

-- The Rest Step only applies to moderate to steep inclined terrain.
-It does NOT work on flat terrain or descents.
+- The Rest Step CANNOT be used on on flat terrain or descents.

 - The rest step links resting positions with a quick movement of the legs.
 It's not just slow walking!
 It's fast walking with defined rest periods in between steps.